 A vast realm of blues and greens, Georgian Bay is a land of infinite dreaming.
-Summer breezes amble along curving lakes and sandy shores, while thick pines quiver at winter's frosty kiss.
-These ethereal landscapes inspired Canada's best-known painters, the Group of Seven, and today the bay is home to hundreds of artists who use their backyard as inspiration.
-Evidence of these creative enclaves is conspicuous in Owen Sound and Manitoulin Island.
-In Midland, the downtown has been transformed into an outdoor gallery of over 30 spectacular murals.
+Summer breezes blow gently along sandy shores.
+Maples ignite in the fall and thick pines quiver at winter's frosty kiss.
+These ethereal landscapes inspired Canada's best-known painters and today the bay remains home to scores of thriving artistic communities.

 In the bay's southern arc sits Wasaga Beach, the longest freshwater beach in the world.
 Neighboring Collingwood and Blue Mountain are home to the province's most popular winter skiing.